ledermann/docker-rails/README.md

 - **elasticsearch:** Full text search engine
 - **redis:** In-memory key/value store (used by Sidekiq, ActionCable and for caching)
 - **backup:** Regularly backups the database as a dump via CRON to an Amazon S3 bucket

-For running tests using RSpec, there is an additional container:

-- **selenium:** Standalone Chrome for executing system tests containing JavaScript

 ## Check it out!